The First 2D Gel Analysis Software Exclusively for Host Cell Protein (HCP) Coverage Analysis

 Accurate methods to remove positional variation in 2D gel and WB comparison

 The use of additional images to be used as the alignment targets can simplify the alignment process in some cases.
-However it is not a necessity to complete the analysis.
 Whichever approach is used it should be similar or the same each time a new analysis is used for reproducible results.

 Ready to try SpotMap for yourself?